SayBender/Nemo/README.md

 ```
 pip install opencv-python
 ```
+You might also need to install ``pycocotools`` and ``scipy`` in your environment.

- 1. Test.py script: This script can be found in our repository.
-Once you have downloaded this, it is important to note that all the changeable parameters such as number of layers and queries must match that of the model.
-If you plan on testing our model, you don't have to change anything, however, if you are testing using a model you designed with different parameters, you will need to change the code in the test.py script to match it.
+ 1. Test.py script: This script takes a directory of images to be inferred against a model and displays image for each bounding box.
+To move between images with labelled bounding boxes, you can close the image.
+Once you see an image with green bounding boxes, press space to infer the next image.
+If an image in your dataset does not show, it means the model did not infer any bounding boxes for that image.
+To evaluate the performance of the model refer to Evaluating the model.
+It is important to note that all the changeable parameters such as number of layers and queries must match that of the model.
+If you plan on testing our model, you don't have to change anything, however, if you are testing using a model you designed with different parameters, you will need to pass those parameters accordingly.
 For example, if you trained the model with 5 queries, you need to pass ``--num-queries 5`` as an optional argument when executing ``test.py``.
- 2. Model: Our model can be found in the outputs section.
+ 2. Model: You need a pretrained model for inference.
+The model can be found in [Add a URL later].
 The model is stored under the file ‘checkpoint.pth’.
  3. Custom dataset: In order to test the model, you will need to have a dataset consisting of images with both smoke and non-smoke data.
 If you don’t have a dataset of your own, we have also provided the link to Govil et al.’s fuego dataset. (https://drive.google.com/file/d/1x4bzhH-ZgEUUvh45EStFNrTT_wLSPC35/view)

 After you have all the necessary files listed above, you are ready to test the model using a custom dataset.
 In order to test the model, you can simply run the following script: